pathwaycom/llm-app/templates/private_rag/README.md

 ![Architecture](https://i.imgur.com/9TJEoUd.png)

 The architecture consists of two connected technology bricks, which will run as services on your machine:
-- Pathway brings support for real-time data synchronization pipelines out of the box, and the possibility of secure private document handling with enterprise connectors for synchronizing Sharepoint and Google Drive incrementally.
-The Pathway service you'll run performs live document indexing pipeline, and will use Pathway’s built-in vector store.
+- Pathway Live Data Framework brings support for real-time data synchronization pipelines out of the box, and the possibility of secure private document handling with enterprise connectors for synchronizing Sharepoint and Google Drive incrementally.
+The Pathway Live Data Framework service you'll run performs live document indexing pipeline, and will use Pathway Live Data Framework’s built-in vector store.
 - The language model you use will be a Mistral 7B, which you will locally deploy as an Ollama service.
 This model was chosen for its performance and compact size.

 ## Customizing the pipeline